XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-history-sharding.md

-# Configure History Sharding
+# History Sharding

-[History Sharding](history-sharding.html) lets servers contribute to preserving historical XRP Ledger data without each server needing to store the full history.
+[History Sharding](history-sharding.html) lets servers contribute to preserving historical XRP Ledger data, without each server needing to store the full history.
 By default, `rippled` servers do not store history shards.

+You can work with history sharding in two ways:

+* [Configure History Sharding](#configure-history-sharding) so that your server syncs to the network and automatically starts downloading history shards.
+* [Programmatically Invoke History Sharding](programmatically-invoke-history-sharding) using the [```crawl_shards```](https://xrpl.org/crawl_shards.html) and [```download_shard```](https://xrpl.org/download_shard.html) methods to retrieve information about shards available on peer servers and to download those shards.
+Note that you must first [configure history sharding](#configure-history-sharding) before you can use the ```download_shard``` method.

+## Configure History Sharding

+You can configure your server to automatically sync to the network and download history shards.

 **Tip:** While both validator and tracking (or stock) `rippled` servers can be configured to store history shards, Ripple recommends _not_ configuring validator `rippled` servers to store shards, to reduce overhead on those servers.
 If you run a validator and want to contribute to storing XRP Ledger history, Ripple recommends you run a separate `rippled` server with history sharding enabled.

-To configure your `rippled` to store shards of ledger history, complete the following steps:
+To configure your `rippled` server to store shards of ledger history, complete the following steps:

-## 1. Determine how much space to allocate for the shard store
+### 1. Determine how much space to allocate for the shard store

 Before you configure your `rippled` server to store history shards, you must decide how much disk space to allocate to the history shard store.
 This also affects how much history you keep in the default ledger store.
 You should consider the following when deciding what size to configure your shard store: